yegor256/blog/_posts/2016/mar/2016-03-01-how-we-interview-programmers.md

 The quiz is [here](https://github.com/teamed/quiz).
 You can see how many
 [pull requests](https://github.com/teamed/quiz/pulls)
-there are already&mdash;all of them are from our candidates.
+there are already---all of them are from our candidates.

 ## No Phone or Video Calls